 Our health, sport and physical education program is planned so that individual students can all experience success and be extended and challenged where appropriate.
 Physical Education is an important part of the curriculum.
 It assists students to develop an understanding of the balance of physical, social and mental aspects of health in the effective functioning of individuals.
 It promotes their sense of their own and others' worth, dignity and rights as a member of a group or as an individual.

 The sport and physical education program is a well-balanced, integrated, comprehensive, skill-based program.
 Participation in physical activities provides opportunities for relaxation, enjoyment, recreation, fitness, social interaction and competition.
 We provide a sequential program which involves students learning and developing skills in swimming, ball handling, gymnastics/movement, athletics, striking games and small equipment games of cricket, football, athletics and hockey.
-Students in Years 3–6 are involved in House sporting competitions which are a great lead in to Friday Interschool Sport competitions (Years 4–6) against other CIPSSA schools.
+Students in Years 3–6 are involved in House sporting competitions and interschool sport competitions (Years 4–6) against other Coeducational Independent Primary Schools' Sports Association (CIPSSA) schools.

-Children in 3 Year Old Kindergarten, 4 Year Old Kindergarten, Prep and Year 1 participate weekly in the Perceptual Motor Program (PMP).
+Children in the 3 & 4 Year Old Programs, Prep and Year 1 participate weekly in the Perceptual Motor Program (PMP).
 PMP comprises three stations with children working in small groups performing activities aimed at improving balance, fitness, locomotor skills, hand eye coordination, spatial awareness and problem solving.
 The children participate with enthusiasm and excitement individually and enjoy cooperating with their peers trying different PMP challenges.
 The children really appreciate the assistance of parent helpers, who help make the program so successful.

 Children in Years 3, 4, 5 and 6 have the chance to participate in a number of fitness-based classes throughout the year.
 In Years 3 and 4, students are introduced to modified team games and in Years 5 and 6 are introduced to a game sense approach to the sports they learn.
 Across the year they will be involved in a variety of sports where they will not only learn and consolidate skills but also become more tactical in their approach to each sport.